Hopes & Aspirations High

 - Eliminating additional approvals for food and beverage procurements.

-- Over 700 employee recommendations were submitted to the Administrative Burdens Task Force, many of which will be addressed in the upcoming report.
-Read the task force’s January 4th update.
+- Over 700 employee recommendations were submitted to the Administrative Burdens Task Force, many of which will be addressed by additional implementation teams.